acid-boi/iitb-assignments/softwareLab/week-2/readme.md

    ```

    Before scanning ports, the script checks if the host responds to a ping request.
 This ensures that scanning is only attempted if the host appears reachable.
-   _Note: Some servers disable ICMP (ping) responses.
-In such cases, the host may still be up even if this check fails._

 3. **Port Scanning Logic**